THE POWER OF STORY TELLING

 Yamkela’s dad survived and threatened the family saying that he would kill them all when he healed.

 At that point, Yamkela’s aunt took her in to raise her as her own.
-She was 12 and would never see her father again and stopped seeing her mom and sibblings for the next three years.
+She was 12 and would never see her father again and stopped seeing her mom and siblings for the next three years.
 “I felt completely abandoned, those three years were terrible, no one would tell me where my mom was, I thought my dad killed her and I had nightmares often about it.”

 She would later find out that her mom became a Sangoma* and moved to live in the Eastern Cape after divorcing her father.
 Her older sister had fallen pregnant at the age of 16 and her brother became addicted to drugs and alcohol.

 Miraculously, Yamkela says that out of all that darkness she has found peace and has learned more about herself.
-“I use to think I was weak because I was always put down by others and I was told that what I have to say doesn’t matter – but through it all I have found out that I am a strong person.”
+“I used to think I was weak because I was always put down by others and I was told that what I have to say doesn’t matter – but through it all I have found out that I am a strong person.”

 Yamkela says that her life came full circle when a story she wrote at the age of 16, about a girl facing abuse was made into a play, and was performed at an arts festival in Stellenbosch last year.